dcmfx/dcmfx/docs/src/roadmap.md

 following:

 - Pixel data decoding
-  - Avoid expanding 1-bit data to 8-bit when decoding
   - Defer evaluation of pixel data that uses color palettes
   - Decoding of 1-bit and 38-bit 'JPEG 2000' pixel data
   - Decoding of 'JPEG-LS' pixel data on WASM